zarszz/jartube-backend/README.md

-# ourtube-backend
+# jartube-backend
-Ourtube is a cloned Youtube backend system, build with Node.js and Typescript
+Jartube is a cloned Youtube backend system, build with Node.js and Typescript